 A counter argument to the above could be that the photons themselves also travel at the speed of light and that the speed of light therefore also applies in the quantum domain.
 Wrong, photons do not travel at the speed of light, they do not travel at all.
 Read again “What is light“.
 What could be considered as traveling is the quantum state wave of the photons.
 The photon itself, a small discrete package of energy, only materializes upon measurement.
 The measuring instrument thereby receives an amount of energy that is proportional to the frequency of the light wave (which no longer exists at that level, the quantum level !).
 The photon is therefore just our observation that energy has been transferred, nothing less, nothing more.
 The quantum state wave is a metaphysical phenomenon indicating accurately the probability of finding the photon at a certain location.
 The question is whether the state wave can be said to travel, moving through time.
 It looks rather like that the wave extends through time and adjusts itself over its entire range to the information that is being measured at a given time.
 A behavior that would also explain the problem of instantaneous communication that should occur between entangled photons.

 We can draw the conclusion from this that the energy leaping from one electron to the other, which does not exist in or travel through the intervening space, always seems to be happening at the speed of light for every observer.
 The how and why of that action is still an unsolved mystery.
 But it can truly be claimed that the speed of light is therefore a phenomenon that needs an observer.
 And that observation coincides remarkably with Einstein’s basic assumption, that every observer always observes the same speed of light, in my opinion because of the elapsed time the observer perceives between the disappearance of the photon and its appearance on arrival at the measuring instrument where this elapsed time always seems to be proportional to the perceived distance of the jump.
-In fact, the transfer of ???? yes, information.
+In fact, the transfer of …….? – indeed, of information.